 If you’ve been in the SEO game for a long time, you might find yourself fighting the same ongoing battles with two to three of your top competitors.
-One week you’re ahead in rankings, and the next you’re not.
+One week you’re ahead in rankings, the next you’re not.

 It might be time to lay down your SEO sword…

 Using our tips below to start researching new, less competitive keywords that you can use in your content and start ranking in places your competition hasn't even discovered yet!
 Let 2020 be the year your SEO strategy evolved.

 Step 1: Interview Your Sales Team

-I know your company has plenty of customers stories to share.
+I know your tech company has plenty of customers stories to share.
 Sit down with your sales team for an hour and let them tell YOU about what they always hear on the phone.

 Need ideas to get the conversation started?